ckappatou/AcRoPLS/README.md

-# AcRoPLS
+# AcRoPLS :classical_building:
 AcRoPLS (**Ac**urate **Ro**bust **PLS**) provides a methodology to create accurate and robust PLS models based on solving a data-driven optimization problem that couples data pre-processing and model regression to a single optimization step.
 The accuracy objective is evaluated based on the performance of the generated model on predicting the model output on a test set.
 For the robustness objective, a novel metric based on the method of moments applied for different realizations of a known variability source evaluated again on a test set.
-For more information on the method, please refer to: [add link]()
+For more information on the method, please refer to: [add paper link]().

 ## Requirements